joielechong/iso-country-flags-svg-collection/README.md

 Typing "make" will then generate icon sets with the resolutions defined above for all country-squared icons.

+## Generating the sheet files

+Type "make sheet" to generate icon sheets for the icon sets created above.

 ## Adding custom build targets

 You can add your build target commands to the Makefile.local, which gets invoked with the "all" target of the main Makefile.